-Adjusted Gross Income 29
+Adjusted Gross Income 37

-\$0-\$30,000 \$30,001- \$60,001- \$90,001- \$120,001- \$150,000 \$150,001- \$180,000 \$180,001+ Unknown
+\$0-\$30,000 \$30,001- \$60,001- \$90,001- \$120,001- \$150,000 \$150,001-\$180,000 \$180,001+ Unknown

-Pel l Grants
+Pell Grants

 Total Funds

 Count of Recipients

-Otl ner Federal Grants
+Other Federal Grants

 Total Funds

 Count of Recipients

-Sta te Grants
+State Grants

 Total Funds

 Count of Recipients

 Institutional Grants/Waivers

 Total Funds

 Count of Recipients

-erall Count of Students (With Without Grant Aid)
+Overall Count of Students (With or Without Grant Aid)

 Restricting the reporting to first-time, full-time students aligns the request with mandatory federal reporting as much as possible as a way to limit reporting burden and to construct affordability profiles (or other depictions) in a manner that is most readily comprehendible for policymakers.
 Such an approach will, however, obscure important differences in how students are supported financially by the state and its institutions, for students in their second year and beyond and for part-time students.
 Non-traditionally aged students are especially likely to be left out of the analysis in large numbers.
 This could lead to perverse incentives if institutions are encouraged to concentrate their aid budgets on first-time students direct from high school.
 To help counteract that possibility, the Select Committee encourages legislators to expect and VSAC to develop indicators, as part of the annual affordability report, which better account for part-time enrollment and for different dependency statuses.
 Although it is not the SC's role to specify in detail how these indicators should be constructed, VSAC already has sufficient data on state-funded students and the awards they receive to fulfill this assignment.
 These data can be disaggregated by attendance status and important student characteristics such as age.
+Since institutional aid budgets are seldom used as a strategic recruitment tool for parttime or adult students of substantial wealth, as is more commonly the case with students recruited directly from high school, it is unlikely that requiring additional data from any institutions would yield significant additional insight beyond what VSAC could provide with its own data.

-29 The specific income categories across the top of this template are consistent with data exhibits previously shown for VSC institutions (e.g., Figure 41), and constitute suggested categories only.
+37 The specific income categories across the top of this template are consistent with data exhibits previously shown for VSC institutions (e.g., Figure 41) and constitute suggested categories only.
 Alternatives should be sure to reflect a wide range of the income spectrum, including high-income students.